iliatimofeev/GaCDCP/CodeBook.md

 downloaded and unziped in to current directory

 ## Data transformation
-From data sets extracted only mean() and std() features Datasets expanded by corresponding activity and subject Both test and train datasets joined
+1. From data sets extracted only mean() and std() features
+2. Datasets expanded by corresponding activity and subject
+3. Both test and train datasets joined

-Then aggregated by  activity , subject using average values
+4. Then aggregated by activity , subject using average values

 ## data  description :	180 obs. of  69 variables:
- * activity.id                : num  corresponding Training labels from  y_train.txt or y_ test.txt
+ * activity.id                : num  corresponding Training labels from  `y_train.txt` or `y_ test.txt`
- * activity                   : chr  from activity_labels.txt added using corresponding activity.id
+ * activity                   : chr  from `activity_labels.txt` added using corresponding activity.id
- * subject                    : int  corresponding 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
+ * subject                    : int  corresponding `'train/subject_train.txt'`: Each row identifies the subject who performed the activity for each window sample.
  * tBodyAcc.mean...X          : num  Average values of combined data set by activity and subject
  * tBodyAcc.mean...Y          : num  ---""----
  * tBodyAcc.mean...Z          : num  ---""----